St Andrew's Church, Rome: Description

-Planning permission was granted only on condition that the building not from the outside look like a church, thus the architecture is similar to that of the various Italian government ministries on the same street.
+Planning permission was granted only on condition that the building should not look like a church from the outside.
+Thus the architecture is similar to that of the various Italian government ministries on the same street.
 The building is set back a little from the street, with an enclosed forecourt, and is constructed on four levels.
 The church itself takes up the whole of the ground floor; above this are offices, a manse, and a broad roof terrace with views over Vatican City.

 The interior architecture of the church reflects Presbyterian tradition, with a central pulpit and minimal decoration.
-Movable pews enable the sanctuary to be used flexibly, often for concerts as well as for worship.
+Movable pews enable the space to be used flexibly, often for concerts as well as for worship.
 A memorial to Scottish servicemen lost in the Italian campaign has a prominent position.

 The St Andrew's congregation comes from all over the world.
 Worship is held in English but many languages are spoken by members.
 Music and fellowship play an important role in the life of the congregation, which is known for its warm welcome to those living in Rome and to those simply passing through.